AleksandarBayrev/random-important-stuff/DeusEx-HowTO.md

 # If you have low FPS - use the `Direct3D 10 (DirectX 10) renderer` or `OpenGL renderer`

+# Use `Borderless Fullscreen` mode to be able to minimize from the game without freezing

 # Have fun